scholarslab/praxis/tutorials/bash/index.md

 ### OS X

-Last, we'll cover a compression utility called <code>tar</code> .
-A .tar file is essentially the same as a .zip file - it's an archive that bundles together a lot of files or directories into a single unit.
+Last, we'll cover an archiving utility called <code>tar</code> .
+This is a really old utility that stands for Tape ARchive (this is from when computers saved to tape drives) A .tar file is like a .zip file - it's an archive that bundles together a lot of files or directories into a single unit.
 In this exercise, I won't spell out all of the traversal, listing, and add/removal commands that you'll need to use - see if you can figure